KrishKayc/key-value-store/README.md

 # key-value-store
-A file based key-value store.
+A file based key-value store, implemented using linked list and memory cache, for hashtable based implementation see => https://github.com/KrishKayc/key-value-store-hashtable

 Supports string keys and json values, concurrent read and writes from the store and 'eviction' of keys with expiration time.